-Qualifying applicants must complete an online application, answer essay questions, pay an application fee, provide scanned copies of transcripts, provide three letters of recommendation, provide a copy of their professional resume and provide a letter of organizational commitment.
+Qualifying applicants must complete an online application, answer essay questions, pay an application fee, provide scanned copies of transcripts, provide two letters of recommendation, provide a copy of their professional resume, and provide a letter of organizational commitment.
 Applying candidates are not required to submit either GRE or GMAT scores upon submission.

 March 6, 2019